Visiting loved ones at ECU Health.

 Visitor Check in

-In following the ADA (Americans with Disabilities Act) guidelines, visitors who need assistance due to a disability may have an additional individual with them when visiting a loved one in a ECU Health facility to help navigate the current visitor guidelines.
+In following the ADA (Americans with Disabilities Act) guidelines, visitors who need assistance due to a disability may have an additional individual with them when visiting a loved one in an ECU Health facility to help navigate the current visitor guidelines.

 ECU Health strongly encourages visitors to consider virtual visitation options such as FaceTime and phone calls.
 Assistance with virtual visits, including iPads for patients without the necessary technology, is available on request.
 Virtual visitation is the safest way to stay connected with a loved one.